LivingPark-MRI/how-to-contribute/README.md

 * DO include a `requirements.txt` file containing the Python packages required by the notebook.

+* DO run [Black](https://black.readthedocs.io/en/stable/) on the notebook before committing.

 # How to write Jupyter Notebooks that use PPMI data